avgjoe1017/AffirmBeats-2.0/MD_DOCS/FRONTEND_TESTING.md

 ## Overview

-This guide provides information about the frontend testing infrastructure for the AffirmBeats app using Jest and React Native Testing Library.
+This guide provides information about the frontend testing infrastructure for the Recenter app using Jest and React Native Testing Library.

 ## Testing Stack